emdgroup/baybe/docs/userguide/async.md

   operators, e.g. at different locations or in several reactors, some experiments might have been started, but are not ready when the next batch of recommendations is requested.
-  Without further consideration, the algorithm would be likely to recommend the pending experiments again, as it is unaware they were already started.
+  Without further consideration, the algorithm would be likely to recommend the pending experiments again (since they were and still are considered most promising), as it is unaware they were already started.
 - **Partial targets**: When dealing with multiple targets that require very different amounts of time to measure, the targets of previously recommended points might only be partially available when requesting the next batch of recommendations.
 Still, these